This post is continuously updated.

 - Make sure you haven’t chosen “Binary Comparison” on the tab sheet Comparison->More.

-- If you are using “Process Security and Shares” on the Special tab sheet, make sure that in the pop-up dialog that appears when you click on that checkbox, you have not chosen “Update existing files” because that will be slow.
+- If you are using “Process Security and Shares” on the Special tab sheet, consider whether you need the checkboxes “Update existing files” because that will be slow.
+If you must update existing items, make sure the setting is “Update Existing Items: Folders (and files will inherit)”.

 - If you are using FTP, you can choose the recursive FTP Listing Command LIST -alR on the second tab sheet of the Internet dialog.
 If you are using SSH/SFTP and the server is a Linux/Unix type of server, you can try the “Recursive Listing” checkmark.

 - You can install the Syncovery Remote Service on the other computer to generate the file list remotely.
-The Remote Service is available for Windows and Mac.
+The Remote Service is available for Windows, Linux, FreeBSD and Mac.

 - You can use Real Time Synchronization which simply copies new and changed files rather than comparing the two folder structures.
 However, it is recommended to also schedule a full run regularly to catch any files that may have been missed in real time.
 Also, Real Time changes are only detected on local drives and via LAN or VPN.
-Changes are not detected via FTP, WebDAV and so forth.
+Changes are not detected via FTP, WebDAV and so forth (except see the new polling feature in Syncovery 9).
 Some computers or network devices may not be sending real-time notifications over the LAN.